 Customers play a major role in the growth of the organization.
 Many satisfied customers become your brand advocates, who voluntarily start talking positive things about your business.
-But, the unsatisfied customers, if start sharing their negative experiences on the internet, can damage your image in the market and it will surely impact your sales.
+If unsatisfied customers start sharing their negative experiences on the internet, it can damage your image in the market and will impact your sales.

 Customer feedback, whether positive or negative, acts as a guiding force for the company.
-It helps understand the problems faced by the customers, their pain points, and also helps in improving the User/Customer Experience that results in an “Aha” moment for the future customers.
+It helps understand the problems faced by the customers, and their pain points, and also helps in improving the User/Customer Experience that results in an “Aha!” moment for future customers.

-In the digital era, where information is available at your fingertips, consumer buying behavior has changed significantly.
+In the digital era, where information is available at your fingertips, consumer buying behaviour has changed significantly.
 Consumers search about the products/services, reviews, competitive prices, etc. before making a buying decision.

 The key is to take the feedback of the customers in time i.e. before they start sharing their negative experiences on the internet.

 The article covers various ways to collect the feedback of the customers while they are using your products/services.